Electric Vehicle Readiness

 - Streamlining charging station permitting and inspection processes

-- Mandating or incentivizing charging station installation or pre-wiring at new commercial buildings and multi-unit dwellings
+- Mandating or incentivizing charging station installation or pre-wiring at new commercial buildings and multifamily housing

 - Electrifying the city fleet

-- Working with utilities to offer time-of-use rates or other incentives to PEV drivers
+- Working with utilities to offer time-of-use rates or other incentives to EV drivers

 It is important to consider what initiatives the city or region should implement, what they should partner with local organizations on, and what should be left to the private sector.
 For example, does the city want to install and own charging stations?
 Provide financial incentives to private entities installing charging stations?
 Support increased infrastructure development by making the station installation process easier for private entities?

-Because PEVs impact many different aspects of city and regional planning, successful PEV readiness projects involve a wide variety of stakeholders.
+Because EVs impact many different aspects of city and regional planning, successful EV readiness projects involve a wide variety of stakeholders.
 Stakeholders have unique perspectives and concerns.
-By incorporating different types of expertise, PEV readiness planning will be more holistic and balanced.
+By incorporating different types of expertise, EV readiness planning will be more holistic and balanced.
 Examples of stakeholders include:

-- Relevant city departments, including transportation, streets, transit, and sustainability departments
+- Relevant city departments, including transportation, public works, capital planning, permitting and inspection, streets, transit, and sustainability departments

 - Public and private fleets